Our16bitwars/Hi/README.md

 I have anxiety,social anxiety, Attachment issues with trauma, trust issues,Anger issues,im sensitive.
 And panic attacks/anxiety attacks.
 Please respect my boundaries.

-If i start apologizing out of nowhere, Its my trauma response, sorry if i bother u w/ that
+Most of things i do  Its my trauma response, sorry if i bother u w/ that

 ↓